Biateca Logo

 Production

 Below is a comparison of two completely different methods of producing cooking oil.
-The example is based on Grape seed oil.

 Our method